Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

 \section{Algorithmic formulation, witnesses and certifiers}

 The content of this section is organized as follows.
-First, we describe general results from convex analysis and introduce the vertex enumeration problem in section \ref{sec:venum}.
-Then, we describe general theoretical results that hold for an arbitrary scenario \resources{} in section \ref{sec:GeneralAspects}: these results help characterize the set of separable operators $\sepes$ appearing in the \unitsep{} criterion of \cref{th:maincriterion}.
-In section~\ref{sec:PolyhedralCase}, we specialize to the to-be-defined polyhedral scenarios for which the \unitsep{} criterion can be verified exactly.
-In section \ref{sec:PolyhedralApprox}, we show how to certify the classicality or witness the non-classicality of an arbitrary scenario \resources{} using the results of the polyhedral case, and discuss the convergence of the resulting hierarchies of algorithmic tests.
-In section \ref{sec:Computational equivalence of reduced spaces}, we show the equivalence between the computational complexities of the algorithm formulated in $\mainr$ and that formulated in an alternative reduced space.
+First, we describe general results from convex analysis and introduce the vertex enumeration problem in \cref{sec:venum}.
+Then, we describe general theoretical results that hold for an arbitrary scenario \resources{} in \cref{sec:GeneralAspects}: these results help characterize the set of separable operators $\sepes$ appearing in the \unitsep{} criterion of \cref{th:maincriterion}.
+In \cref{sec:PolyhedralCase}, we specialize to the to-be-defined polyhedral scenarios for which the \unitsep{} criterion can be verified exactly.
+In \cref{sec:PolyhedralApprox}, we show how to certify the \vgrSC{classicality or witness the non-classicality of}\vgr{existence or non-existence of an operationally noncontextual operational model for} an arbitrary scenario \resources{} using the results of the polyhedral case, and discuss the convergence of the resulting hierarchies of algorithmic tests.
+In \cref{sec:Computational equivalence of reduced spaces}, we show the equivalence between the computational complexities of the algorithm formulated in $\mainr$ and that formulated in an alternative reduced space.